 Algorithm \PP\ is a direct consequence of the results of the previous section.
 We now prove its correctness, thereby proving \cref{theorem:main}.

-By Friedland's theorem, the direction of $U(n)$ tends to that of the eigenvector corresponding to the unique dominant eigenvalue $\lambda$ of~$A$, which, being unique, is real.
-If $\lambda$ is negative, then for sufficiently large~$n$, one of~$U(n)$ and~$A(n)U(n)$ has a negative coordinate (by Pringsheim's theorem).
-This is checked by~step~1.
+By Friedland's theorem, for generic initial conditions, the direction of $U_n$ tends to that of the eigenvector corresponding to the unique dominant eigenvalue $\lambda$ of~$A$, which, being unique, is real.
+If $\lambda$ is negative, then for sufficiently large~$n$, one of~$U_n$ and~$A(n)U_n$ has a negative coordinate.
+This is checked by~Step~14.